itsamit108/todo-sync/README.md

-# TodoSync
+# ZenTask

-TodoSync is a real-time todo application built with Next.js, Tailwind CSS, and Firebase.
+ZenTask is a real-time todo application built with Next.js, Tailwind CSS, and Firebase.
 It provides a simple and intuitive interface for managing your daily tasks, keeping them in sync across multiple devices in real-time.

-You can try TodoSync [here](https://todo-sync-phi.vercel.app/).
+You can try ZenTask [here](https://todo-sync-phi.vercel.app/).

 ## Features

 - **Real-time Synchronization:** Changes made to your todo list on one device are instantly reflected on all other devices, ensuring you always have an up-to-date view of your tasks.
 - **User Authentication:** Securely create an account and log in to access your personal todo lists.
 Each user has a private space to manage their tasks.
 - **Create and Manage Todo Lists:** Easily create multiple todo lists to categorize your tasks.
 Add, update, and delete tasks within each list, and mark them as complete when you've finished.
-- **Modern and User-Friendly Design:** TodoSync features a sleek and intuitive design, providing a seamless user experience and making task management a breeze.
+- **Modern and User-Friendly Design:** ZenTask features a sleek and intuitive design, providing a seamless user experience and making task management a breeze.

 ## Getting Started

-These instructions will guide you on how to set up a local development environment and deploy TodoSync to a production environment.
+These instructions will guide you on how to set up a local development environment and deploy ZenTask to a production environment.

 ### Prerequisites